Skip to main content

 The health of this network depends on the condition of its innermost lining, a delicate, single-cell-thick layer called the endothelium.
 A healthy endothelium is smooth, flexible, and dynamically responsive.
 It actively manages blood flow, pressure, and the trafficking of materials into and out of the bloodstream.

 When the endothelium is functioning optimally, your tissues receive the resources they need to perform, recover, and thrive.
-This state of is directly linked to physical stamina, cognitive sharpness, and robust sexual function.
+This state of vascular health is directly linked to physical stamina, cognitive sharpness, and robust sexual function.

 The health of your vascular system is the foundation upon which hormonal signaling and cellular nourishment are built.